buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeBattery.md

 # Pset_ElectricFlowStorageDeviceTypeBattery

 Properties of batteries.
-The property set can be used by the predefined type BATTERY of IfcElectricFlowStorageDevice.
+The property set can be used by the predefined type BATTERY of IfcElectricFlowStorageDevice.<!-- end of definition -->